gianludam/gianludam.github.io/_publications/Riker.md

 ---
-title: "Looking for a`Genuine Science of Politics`.
+title: "Looking for a «Genuine Science of Politics».
 William H. Riker and the Game Theoretical Turn in Political Science"
 collection: publications
 permalink: /publications/2022-05-01-Riker
 venue: "Center for the History of Political Economy Working Papers"
-excerpt: 'This paper is about American Politican Scientist William H. Riker and his role in introducing Game Theory in Political Science.
+excerpt: 'This paper is about American Political Scientist William H. Riker and his role in introducing Game Theory in Political Science.
 A slighlty revised version of this paper has been accepted for publication and will be published soon.'
 date: 2022-05-01
 paperurl:
 citation: 'Damiani, G. (2021).
-"Looking for a`Genuine Science of Politics`.
+"Looking for a «Genuine Science of Politics».
 William H. Riker and the Game Theoretical Turn in Political Science." <i>CHOPE Working Papers</i>.
 No 2022(7).'
 ---

 ## Abstract